Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If your employer offers group life insurance, you should be able to enroll in the plan when you’re hired.
 Your HR team will walk you through the coverage and answer any questions you may have.

-If you want to adjust or increase your coverage, you’ll need to wait until your employer’s annual open enrollment period.
-Similarly, if you initially decline the offer but decide you do want life insurance later, you’ll also need to hold off until open enrollment.
+If you want to sign up or adjust your coverage, you’ll need to wait until your employer’s annual open enrollment period.
 However, if you’ve experienced a qualifying life event — like having a child or getting married — you’ll be eligible to enroll in group life insurance, even if open enrollment has passed.

 Can I get life insurance through my work if I have a pre-existing condition